Wake Forest University selects Vanderbilt provost as its next president

-WINSTON-SALEM — Wake Forest University has chosen Susan Wente, the provost at Vanderbilt University, as its next president and the first female to serve in the post.
+WINSTON-SALEM — Wake Forest University has chosen Susan Wente, the provost at Vanderbilt University, as its next president and the first woman to serve in the post.

 Wente is replacing Nathan Hatch, who is retiring June 30 after 16 years.